 In accepting your responsibilities, you must…

-2. Provide correct information.
-In most instances, misreporting information on financial aid application forms is a violation of law and may be considered a criminal offense that could result in indictment under the US Criminal Code
+- Provide correct information.
+In most instances, knowingly misreporting information on financial aid application forms is a violation of law and may be considered a criminal offense that could result in indictment under the US Criminal Code,

-3. Return all additional documentation, verification, corrections, and/or new information requested by either the Office of Student Financial Aid and Scholarship Services or the agency to which you submitted your application
+- Return all additional documentation, verification items, corrections, and/or new information requested by the Office of Student Financial Aid in a timely manner,

-4. Be responsible for reading and understanding all forms that you are asked to sign, and for keeping copies of them
+- Be responsible for reading and understanding all forms that you are asked to sign, and for keeping copies for your records,

-7. Remain in Good Academic Standing as described in the College Catalog and monitored by the College Registrar.
+- Remain in Good Academic Standing as described in the College Catalog and monitored by the College Registrar,

-8. Make satisfactory academic progress toward a bachelor’s degree as defined in the satisfactory academic progress policy for financial aid.
+- Make satisfactory academic progress as defined in the satisfactory academic progress policy for financial aid,

-9. Be aware of and comply with deadlines for application or reapplication for aid
+- Be aware of and comply with deadlines for application or reapplication for aid,

-11. Report changes in name, address, telephone number, and enrollment status to Financial Aid, and the College Registrar.
+- Report changes in name, address, telephone number, and enrollment status to Financial Aid, and the College Registrar,

-12. Notify the Financial Aid Office immediately regarding other assistance, including external resources and other educational benefits, received for the academic year.
-Such assistance must be taken into consideration when determining the financial need of a student and may affect eligibility for federal need-based aid, primarily loan and grant programs.
+- Notify the Financial Aid Office immediately regarding other assistance, including external resources and other educational benefits, received for the academic year.
+Such assistance must be taken into consideration when determining the financial need of a student and may affect eligibility for federal need-based aid, primarily loan and grant programs,

-13. Notify the Financial Aid Office of changes in marital, enrollment and/or housing status which may result in a revision to financial aid eligibility.
+- Notify the Financial Aid Office of changes in marital, enrollment and/or housing status which may result in a revision to financial aid eligibility,

 POLICIES AND DISCLOSURES